 - Smaller packets may require using several packs for larger spaces or collections.

-- Must be kept away from children due to accidental consumption risk.
+- Must be kept away from children and pets due to accidental consumption risk.

 CLEVAST Moisture Absorber Boxes 6 Pack

 CLEVAST’s 6-pack works well if you want low-maintenance moisture control around books.
-You get unscented, ready-to-use 10 oz boxes that fit shelves, closets, or storage bins near your collection.
-Each unit uses spherical calcium chloride to pull in excess moisture, and the one-way paper keeps water locked inside.
-You can watch the moisture collect as the contents shift from solid blocks to liquid.
-Each box absorbs up to 280g and can last up to 60 days.
-It’s leakproof, compact, and handy for damp rooms, cars, or basements.
+You get unscented, ready-to-use boxes that fit shelves, closets, or storage bins near your collection.
+Each unit uses spherical calcium chloride to pull in excess moisture, and the one-way paper helps keep collected water inside the box.
+You can watch the moisture collect as the contents shift from solid material to liquid.
+It’s compact and handy for damp rooms, cars, closets, or basements where books are nearby but protected from direct contact.

 Best For: Book collectors, homeowners, and anyone needing unscented, low-maintenance moisture control in small spaces like closets, shelves, storage bins, or damp rooms.